hmcts/ccd-docker/README.md

 if having trouble emulating x86 images try installing rosetta via the terminal using
   > softwareupdate --install-rosetta

-and enabling the following settings in docker desktop under
+and enabling the following settings in docker desktop (version 4.16.1 or greater) under
   > Settings > General > Virtualization framework

   > Settings > Features in development > Use Rosetta for x86/amd64